babylonchain/networks/bbn-test-4/integration/staking-backend.md

 Interoperability between staking providers requires that there’s consensus on the following:
-- *Staking Parameters*: All staking providers have utilise the same staking parameters.
+- *Staking Parameters*: All staking providers have utilize the same staking parameters.
 - *Staking Transactions*: All staking providers validate the staking transactions in the same way and reach the same conclusions on their